 The most important diet requirement, I believe, is to keep your foods real.
 Our bodies know nature.
-If you only fill your body with artificial, processed foods than your body will not thrive.
+If you only fill your body with artificial, processed foods then your body will not thrive.
 For example, our body knows what to do with an apple.
-The chemistry of the apple works harmoniously with our own bodies chemistry.
+The chemistry of the apple works harmoniously with our own bodies’ chemistry.
 On the other hand, our body isn’t quite as familiar with boxed macaroni and cheese.
 Most of the ingredients are difficult to spell, let alone pronounce.
 Stick to whole, natural, preferably organic, foods and your baby will thank you for it.

 There are consequences to not eating well during this stage of your life.
 Since this is the time of your baby’s growth, whatever you are missing in nutrition will be taken from you.
-This means that if you don’t consume enough calcium than your body is going to take it from your own body (your teeth and bones) and give it to your baby.
+This means that if you don’t consume enough calcium then your body is going to take it from your own body (your teeth and bones) and give it to your baby.
 Please trust me with this.
 I haven’t had a cavity since I was 14.
 After 12 children you would think my mouth would be full of them, but it is not.

 Our bodies require 3-4 servings of protein a day.
-I know I’m going to step on some toe’s but I believe God made us to eat meat.
+I know I’m going to step on some toe’s but I believe God intended for us to eat meat.
 It seems to make sense as He gave us canines.
 That being said, the best form of protein will be in the form of animal meat.
 Beans and rice are a close second but they should not be a total substitute, nor should soy.

 Each serving should be as big as our fist and in pure form.
 By this I mean not a fist full of chicken nuggets but a chicken breast.
 Again, our bodies know what to do with clean, unprocessed food.